How do I configure Quin-C to use Active Directory authentication?

 9. Save your changes, and restart the AccessData Quin-C Self Host Service service

-Note: If UseAD is set to 1 or 2, you should leave LoginPage.html off the URL when navigating to Quin-C.
+Note: If UseAD is set to 1 or 2, you should add ADGViewer.html to the end of the URL when navigating to Quin-C.